kuzzleio/documentation/src/sdk-reference/js/6/kuzzle-event-emitter/prependOnceListener/index.md

 # prependOnceListener

-Prepends an once listener in the listeners for an event.
+Adds a **one-time** listener function for an event to the beginning of the listeners array.
+The next time that event is triggered, this listener is removed, and then invoked.

 ## Signature